core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 # Pub-Sub Topics {#topics}

 The configuration side of a "publish/subscribe broker" consists of a collection of topics.
 These topics as well as the collection itself are exposed by a CoAP server as resources (see {{fig-topic}}).
-Each topic has a topic configuration and a topic data resources.
-Topic configuration is used by a client creating or administering the topic and topic data is used by the publishers and subscribers to the topic.
+Each topic has a topic and a topic data resources.
+The topic resource is used by a client creating or administering a topic.
+The topic data resource is used by the publishers and the subscribers to a topic.

 ~~~~~~~~~~~
                ___